santolucito/santolucito.github.io/ggu/cs101/index.md

 Practice problems available [here](http://codingbat.com/python).
 Do as many as you can!

 <hr>
-## 05/02
+## 05/04

 ### In class

-We will talk about two ways to sort a list.
-We will write this code in class.
+A new way to sort a list with selection sort

 ```
 [1,2,3,4,2] -> [1,2,2,3,4]